eclipse-archived/smarthome/docs/documentation/development/bindings/thing-handler.md

 After the removal was requested the status of the thing is `REMOVING` and can not be changed back to `ONLINE` or `OFFLINE` by the binding.
 The binding can only initiate the status transition to `REMOVED`.

 ## Providing the Configuration Status
 As on the [XML Reference](xml-reference.html) page explained the *ThingHandler* as handler for the thing entity can provide the configuration status of the thing by implementing the `org.eclipse.smarthome.config.core.status.ConfigStatusProvider` interface.
-The `BaseThingHandlerFactory` registers the configuration status provider automatically as an OSGi service if the interface is implemented by the concrete thing handler.
+For things that are created by sub-classes of the `BaseThingHandlerFactory` the provider is already automatically registered as an OSGi service if the concrete thing handler implements the configuration status provider interface.
+Currently the framework provides two base thing handler implementations for the configuration status provider interface:
+* `org.eclipse.smarthome.core.thing.binding.ConfigStatusThingHandler` extends the `BaseThingHandler` and is to be used if the configuration status is to be provided for thing entities
+* `org.eclipse.smarthome.core.thing.binding.ConfigStatusBridgeHandler` extends the `BaseBridgeHandler` and is to be used if the configuration status is to be provided for bridge entities

+Sub-classes of these handlers must only override the operation `getConfigStatus` to provide the configuration status in form of a collection of `org.eclipse.smarthome.config.core.status.ConfigStatusMessage`s.

+The framework will take care of internationalizing the messages.
+For this purpose there must be an i18n properties file inside the bundle of the configuration status provider that has a message declared for the message key of the `ConfigStatusMessage`.
+The actual message key is built by the operation `withMessageKeySuffix(String)` of the message´s builder in the manner that the given message key suffix is appended to *config-status."config-status-message-type."*.
+As a result depending on the type of the message the final constructed message keys are:
+* config-status.information.any-suffix
+* config-status.warning.any-suffix
+* config-status.error.any-suffix
+* config-status.pending.any-suffix